 Temporary final rule.

-The Coast Guard is establishing a temporary safety zone on the Cumberland River at Mile Marker (MM) 190.7 to 191.1, from the Woodland Street Bridge to the Sparkman Street Pedestrian Bridge, extending 100′ out from the left descending bank, from June 6, 2019 through June 9, 2019.
-This safety zone is needed to protect the participants of the Country Music Awards, before, during, and after the Country Music Awards in Nashville, TN.
-Entry into the safety zone is prohibited unless specifically authorized by the Captain of the Port Sector Ohio Valley (COTP) or a designated representative.
+The Coast Guard is establishing an emergency temporary safety zone for all navigable waters of the Cumberland River extending from mile marker (MM) 182 to MM 194 near Nashville, TN.
+This emergency safety zone is needed to protect life, vessels, and the marine environment due to damage caused by a tornado near Nashville, TN.
+Entry of vessels or persons into this zone is prohibited unless specifically authorized by the Captain of the Port Sector Ohio Valley (COTP) or a designated representative.

-To view documents mentioned in this preamble as being available in the docket, go to https://www.regulations.gov, type USCG-2019-0344 in the “SEARCH” box and click “SEARCH.”
+To view documents mentioned in this preamble as being available in the docket, go to http://www.regulations.gov, type USCG-2020-0021 in the “SEARCH” box and click “SEARCH.”
 Click on Open Docket Folder on the line associated with this rule.

 Start Further Info